photoprism/photoprism-docs/docs/getting-started/nas/synology.md

 ## Setup using Docker ##

-We recommend following these instructions to set up PhotoPrism on a Synology NAS:
+We recommend following these instructions to install PhotoPrism on your Synology NAS:

 https://www.wundertech.net/how-to-setup-photoprism-on-a-synology-nas

 ## Setup using Portainer ##

 !!! missing ""
     This community-maintained guide is currently out of date.
-Updating it is a great way to contribute! 🌷
+Updating it to work with the latest Portainer version is a great way to contribute! 🌷

     Click the [edit link](https://github.com/photoprism/photoprism-docs/tree/master/docs/getting-started/nas/synology.md)
     to perform changes and send a pull request.

 This guide will help you install PhotoPrism in your Synology NAS using [Portainer](https://www.portainer.io/), an open-source container manager system.
 The guide will cover the following steps:

 - install Portainer in your Synology NAS using Task Manager;
 - configure Portainer to use your Synology's docker endpoint;